 What Is a Corporate Trainer?

 Do you enjoy working with people and consider yourself a good communicator?
-If so, there are a lot of career options for someone like you to explore, including that of corporate trainer.
-What is a corporate trainer?
-This detailed career guide explains what corporate trainers do and how you can pursue a future in this exciting profession.
+If so, there may be various career opportunities for someone like you to explore, including that of corporate trainer.
+This detailed career guide explains the answers to questions like, What is corporate training? and What do corporate trainers do? and offers a look at how to become a corporate trainer.

 Employee training and development is critical in all types of businesses, regardless of industry or sector.
-When employees are better equipped to do their jobs well, the whole organization benefits.
-However, professional development isn’t only a boon for businesses.
+When employees are better equipped to do their jobs well, the whole organization can benefit.
+However, professional development isn’t only an advantage for businesses.

-Dedicated employees greatly value the opportunity to expand their skill sets and knowledge base.
-They recognize that being better trained enables them to do their jobs well and efficiently, and that having advanced skills makes them more employable and equipped to pursue high-level positions.
-In fact, 94% of employees surveyed have stated they would stay at the same company longer if that company were committed to the employees’ professional training and development.1
+Dedicated employees may value the opportunity to expand their skill sets and knowledge base.
+They recognize that being better trained can enable them to do their jobs well and efficiently, and that having advanced skills can make them more employable and equipped to pursue high-level positions.
+In fact, about two-thirds of workers surveyed stated they believed that professional development should be available to them throughout their career, no matter their level of seniority.1

 So, what is a corporate trainer?
 Quite simply, a corporate trainer is a professional who specializes in the training and development of employees.
 It’s their job to help others do their own jobs better.